 What will the food be like?

 Varied; the Pamir area is not particularly agriculturally inclined, mostly due to the precipitous nature of the topography, and often poor soils.
-But many of our homestay hosts pride themselves on making good meals for their guests, so we will be well looked-after.
+But many of our homestay hosts pride themselves on making good meals for their guests, so you will be well looked-after.
 If you are a vegetarian, food can be a little dull (lots of bread, potatoes and eggs with salads) but perfectly acceptable.
 For meat-eaters, pilaf is the main dish.
 Usually rice and meat in one dish and often very tasty.
 Freshly made non (bread) is available almost everywhere and can be delicious.
 We try to ensure we have some treat foods in the vehicles for picnics.
 In general we think food is a core part of any cultural experience and there are a good number of local dishes to try on our route.

 Will I be affected by altitude?

 Altitude can affect different people in different ways.
 It can also affect the same person in different ways from trip to trip.
 We will be spending quite a number of days above 3000 metres, and up on the in the high valleys, often above 3500 metres.
 If you feel that you might suffer from altitude sickness, or have history of it, you should consider discussing this with your doctor prior to booking and travel.
 Diamox and other similar prescription drugs are available to ease symptoms, but the key way to address any onset of altitude sickness is to descend.
 Luckily, from anywhere particularly high, descent is possible rapidly thanks to our vehicles.
 Our route is also planned to gain altitude in the smallest increments possible to aid acclimatisation.
 Simple precautions and awareness go a long way.

 Do you perform proper risk management on your expeditions?